-Sometime ago, the Maryland truck accident attorneys at Lebowitz & Mzhen, LLC published a post concerning a government program that allowed foreign truck drivers access to American roads.
+Sometime ago, the Maryland truck accident attorneys at Lebowitz & Mzhen Personal Injury Lawyers published a post concerning a government program that allowed foreign truck drivers access to American roads.
 The original program, included under the North American Free Trade Agreement (“NAFTA”), granted foreign truckers narrow access to the United States’ roadways.
 The Bush administration widened the program and allowed foreign drivers broader access to the roads throughout this country’s border states.

 American truckers and their lobbyists unsuccessfully pressured the Bush administration to reduce the breadth of foreign trucker’s use of this country’s highways, claiming that the presence of foreign drivers on interior roadways put Americans at an increased risk of injuries from truck accidents.
 Now, American truckers could get their wish.